-As we have seen in the prior tutorial, we have a set of tables that we must insert, update and delete from in a specific order when we have foreign keys.
-The updating of data can result in an error like the insert or the delete depending on the data.
+As we have seen in the prior tutorial, when we have a set of tables with foreign keys, we must insert, update and delete from in a specific order.
+Data changes can result in an error if not done correctly.

-When we insert data into a table, the most common issue with the foreign keys is the order in which we are inserting the data.
-The other issue that can arise is if we are inserting data into a table that does not have the referenced value from the foreign key in the parent table.
+When we insert data into a table, the most common issue with the foreign keys is the order in which we are doing it.
+The other issue that can arise is if we're inserting data into a table that does not have the referenced value from the foreign key in the parent table.

 CREATE TABLE representative ( representative_id INT PRIMARY KEY, first_name VARCHAR (30) NOT NULL, last_name VARCHAR (30) NOT NULL );